 Diabetologists should have an MD degree in general Medicine.
 On the other hand, Endocrinologists should have DM specialization in Endocrinology.
-Both are a physician practising internal medicine, but their ways of treatment differ.
+Both are a physician practicing internal medicine, but their ways of treatment differ.

-Diabetologists are more specific to diabetes and its management, while Endocrinologists are more towards the entire endocrine system that includes Pancreas and Insulin.
+Diabetologists are more specific to diabetes and its management, while Endocrinologists are more towards the entire endocrine system including Pancreas and Insulin.
 Thus, for further guidance on effective insulin management, Diabetologists may seek endocrinologists’ advice.
-But if you are diabetic, Diabetologists is the first to contact you.
+But if you are diabetic, Diabetologists are the first to contact you.

 If my diabetologist refers me to an endocrinologist does this means my diabetes has worsened?